salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 ## Scatter Plots

 We use a scatter plot to visualize the relationship between two numerical variables.
 The shape of the plot can give you some indication as to the nature of that relationship.
-For example, a scatter plot in which the dots are higher on the right side of the plot vs the left side of the plot typically indicates that the two variables are positively correlated (When the x is high, the y is high).
+For example, a scatter plot in which the dots are higher on the right side of the plot vs the left side of the plot typically indicates that the two variables are positively correlated (when the x is high, the y is high).

 For example, we can use a scatter plot to visualize the relationship between minimum and maximum temperatures in a day, as follows: